-How to End a Bad Habit
+Help for Ending a Bad Habit

 Got a bad habit you think you might want to say goodbye to?
 Overeating, excessive drinking, speeding, biting nails, emotional shopping, and more, all are examples of behavior that can get out of control.

 The first thing to remember is that all habits, good and bad, begin as thoughts.
-For this reason, I believe that what you say to yourself about your habits—in the final analysis—is the only thing any of us ever use to accomplish any goal, including the goal of exchanging a bad habit for a good one.
+For this reason, I believe that what you say to yourself about your habits—in the final analysis—is the only thing any of us ever have use to accomplish any goal, including the goal of exchanging a bad habit for a good one.

-Self-talk Can Help You Change Long-Time Bad Habits
+Talk You Into Changing Long-Time Bad Habits

 Once you learn to focus your inner dialogue in a positive manner, and to pinpoint exactly what you want to accomplish, you can begin to put forth the effort it will take to achieve specific goals.

 Make no mistake, it will undoubtedly take an enormous degree of self-discipline to break any lifelong bad habit.
-Still, self-talk, your inner dialogue, is ultimately the only way to get you to do anything.
+Still, self-talk, which is your inner dialogue, is ultimately the only way to get you to do anything.

 Many experts say that you should tackle your bad habits one at a time, and that it usually takes from 14 to 21 days (and many believe it can take a month or even longer) to break a habit.